 A three-ring circus: In the NBA, 3-pointers hotter than ever

-Houston Rockets guard James Harden reacts after he scores against the San Antonio Spurs during the first half in a second-round NBA playoff series basketball game, Monday, May 1, 2017, in San Antonio.
-Houston Rockets guard James Harden reacts after he scores against the San Antonio Spurs during the first half in a second-round NBA playoff series basketball game, Monday, May 1, 2017, in San Antonio.
+Houston Rockets head coach Mike D'Antoni reacts to a call during the second half in a second-round NBA playoff series basketball game against the San Antonio Spurs, Monday, May 1, 2017, in San Antonio.
+Boston Celtics' Jae Crowder celebrates after hitting a 3-pointer during the third quarter of a second-round NBA playoff series basketball game against the Washington Wizards, Sunday, April, 30, 2017, in Boston.

 Add your comments below